Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Preliminaries

 Each leaf node $v\in\mathcal{L}_{\mathcal{S}}$ is associated with a vector $Q^v$.
 In general, $Q^v$ is a distribution over possible output selections.
-In our SDTs, the elements of $Q^v$ will take values in $\{0,1\}$.
 Rather than learning the parameters $(w^v,b^v)$ or $Q^v$ for each node $v$ from data as in the literature~\cite{frosst2017distilling}, we derive these parameters via transformation of a reference NN.
-We denote the left and right child of an inner node $v$ as $l(v)$ and $r(v)$, respectively, and the parent of $v$ as $\rho(v)$.
+We denote the left and right child of an inner node $v$ as $l(v)$ and $r(v)$, respectively, and the parent of $v$ as $p(v)$.
 The root node of the SDT is $v_0$.
 We now define the SDT characteristic functions.